Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/settings/passes.rst

 Combined
    This renders everything in the image, even if it is not necessary.
-   ("The whole enchilada," so to speak).
+   ("The whole enchilada", so to speak).
 This is all the options below, blended into a single output, *except* those options which you have indicated should be omitted from this pass, as indicated with the camera button.
 Z